-The aim of exon skipping is to restore the genetic code, so that the correct protein subunits are used (instead of the aberrant ones), to allow the synthesis of a partially functional proteins (a model car that has some parts missing is more useful than one with aberrant airplane parts).
-The reasoning for this approach is explained in the ‘backgrond DMD’ page in detail.
-Exon skipping can be used to restore the genetic code for different mutations types.
+The aim of exon skipping is to restore the genetic code so the correct protein subunits are used (instead of the aberrant subunits), to allow the synthesis of a partially functional proteins.
+This can be explained by look at a model car: a model car that has some parts missing is more useful than a model car with aberrant airplane parts.
+The reasoning for this approach is explained in detail in background of Duchenne muscular dystrophy.

 The following figures contain three parts: at the top the situation at DNA level (so the level of the gene) is depicted, in the middle the RNA copy is shown (occasionally one of the exons is hidden by an AON).
 At the bottom the resulting mRNA (so only the genetic code (the exons) is shown.

 To explain the exon skipping technique, the following figures contain three parts:

 - Top row: the situation at DNA (gene) level

 - Middle row: RNA copy before the introns are deleted, occassionally one or more exons hidden by an AON

 - Bottom row: the resulting mRNA: the genetic code with all exons